Rapinder Kaur Registered Art Therapist, Registered Psychotherapist, Founder, Managing Director She/Her

 Natasha incorporates various approaches within her therapeutic practice including Cognitive Behavioural Therapy (CBT) and mindfulness-based techniques.
 A holistic understanding of the body and mind connection is used to promote meaningful harmony within the client as a whole.
 Natasha works from a strength-based, trauma-informed, and person- and child-centred approach.

-Natasha graduated from the University of Guelph with a Bachelor of Arts in Psychology and minor in Family and Child Studies.
-Natasha studied Art Therapy at the Toronto Art Therapy Institute, and currently she is completing her thesis on Cognitive Behavioural Art Therapy with Children Experiencing Social Anxiety.
-Natasha provides support from the Orangeville location, as well as online.
+Natasha graduated from the University of Guelph with a Bachelor of Arts in Psychology and a minor in Family and Child Studies.
+Natasha studied Art Therapy at the Toronto Art Therapy Institute, and completed her thesis on Cognitive Behavioural Art Therapy with Children Experiencing Social Anxiety.
+Natasha provides support from the Orangeville and Brampton locations, as well as online.
+Natasha provides the following workshops:

 Sanjeet Kaur Mental Health & Trauma Therapist She/her